marcusbaer/webdev-presentations/SUSTAINABILITY_II.md

 - thus the end user won't be forced to always have the latest hardware which means it has to be produced

 - check pros and cons for headless: cached app shell vs. microservices (with a lot of requests), more complex bundling, SSR
+- support darkmode
+- make use of save data mode (header) to opt out for system fonts, to omit non-essential images, to serve low resolution images for high resolution screens, to opt out of server pushes

 ## Hosting